-The discussion takes place for not more than two hours, on such day as the Speaker may fix.
-Each Member participating in the discussion should not exceed ten minutes in duration.
-The Member introducing the Motion and the Minister concerned may speak more than ten minutes.
-Not more than one Motion shall be admitted on one day.
+Discussion takes place for not more than two hours, on such day as the Chairman may fix.
+Each Senator participating in the discussion should not exceed ten minutes.
+But the Senator introducing the motion or the Minister concerned or the Prime Minister may speak more than thirty minutes.3 Not more than one motion shall be admitted on one day.